twitter-research/graph-neural-pde/README.md

 pip install torch-geometric
 ```

+### Troubleshooting

+There is a bug in pandas==1.3.1 that could produce the error ImportError: cannot import name 'DtypeObj' from 'pandas._typing'
+If encountered, then the fix is
+pip install pandas==1.3.0 -U

 ### Dataset and Preprocessing for GRAND (Graph Neural Diffusion)
 create a root level ./data folder.
 This will be automatically populated the first time each experiment is run.